bukke101/color-scheme-generator-React/README.md

-Color Scheme Generator
+# Color Scheme Generator

-Description:
-Create stunning color palettes for your projects with the Color Scheme Generator!
-Built in React by Me, this tool offers a user-friendly interface to explore various colors, generation modes, and copy hex values.
+Developed using React, this user-friendly tool offers various color exploration modes and one-click hex value copying.

-Features:
+## Features:

-Explore Color Palette
+Explore Color Palettes
 Customize Generation Modes
 Copy Hex Values with a Click

-Built With:
+## Built With:
-React, Asynchronous JavaScript, HTML5, CSS
+- React
+-Asynchronous JavaScript
+- HTML5
+- CSS

+This project was a solo endeavor from Scrimba's API course by Bob Ziroll.
+Based on a Figma design, it uses React, HTML, CSS, and the https://www.thecolorapi.com/ API.